allianz/ng-aquila/projects/ng-aquila/src/formfield/formfield.md

 alias: control
 ---

+**Changes to formfield paddings:** Bottom padding is now applied to both Error and Hint messages.
+The new bottom padding for Expert is 16px, Retail (Desktop) 32px and Retail (Mobile) 24px.
+Use the compatibility css for backwards compatibility in projects/ng-aquila/src/shared-styles/compatibility/formfield-padding.scss.

 In most cases it is sufficient to only import the nxInputModule - this **already includes the NxFormfieldModule module**.

 ```ts